 Organizing

 In addition to audio storytelling and composition, I’ve had a career full of creative pursuits.
-I’m proud of the work I’ve done in a number of fields and across an array of mediums.
+I’ve worked in a number of fields and across an array of mediums.
 Explore some of these projects that uplift communities, draw people closer, and tell meaningful stories.

 These are initiatives focus on improving or preserving social cohesion, cultural vibrancy and physical cityscapes.